 Crocs (CROX) doesn't possess the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.

-Crocs, Inc. today announced that on Tuesday May 7, 2019 at 8:30 a.m.
-ET, it will host a conference call to discuss the results of its first quarter ended March 31, 2019.
+Crocs, Inc. (NASDAQ:CROX) today announced that on Thursday, February 27, 2020 at 8:30 a.m.
+ET, it will host a conference call to discuss the results of its fourth quarter ended December 31, 2019.

 Kentucky Fried Chicken®, purveyor of world-famous fried chicken, has partnered with Crocs, the creators of the world's most delightfully comfortable shoes, to introduce this spring's hottest shoes – Kentucky Fried Chicken® X Crocs™ Clogs.

 Under Armour's (UAA) fourth-quarter 2019 results are likely to reflect gains from direct-to-consumer and footwear businesses.
 Also, its international unit is a key driver.